kubernetes-sigs/node-feature-discovery/docs/deployment/helm.md

 ## Chart parameters

-In order to tailor the deployment of the Node Feature Discovery to your cluster needs We have introduced the following Chart parameters.
+To tailor the deployment of the Node Feature Discovery to your needs following Chart parameters are available.

 ### General parameters